Cookie consent

 The UK is one of the most video monitored societies, with around 6 million CCTV cameras in operation, or one camera for every eleven people.

 Organisations use CCTV recording to prevent crime, ensure health and safety and monitor the workplace.
-When it comes to privacy, there has been much discussion about rights.
+When it comes to privacy and data protection rights, there has been much discussion.
 Privacy plays a crucial role in the exercise of many other rights, such as freedom of expression, freedom of association and freedom of religion.

 Any CCTV system that monitors or records the activities of individuals constitutes the processing of personal data under the General Data Protection Regulations (GDPR).

-You will find that Chief Data Officers at local councils post their Council’s fair processing policies, such as this typical example from The City of Westminster Right alongside are subject access request (SAR) forms for anyone who wants to know what personal data is kept and how it is used.
+You will find that Chief Data Officers at local councils post their Council’s fair processing policies, such as this typical example from The City of Westminster right alongside are subject access request (SAR) forms for anyone who wants to know what personal data is kept and how it is used.
+Check out our guide to CCTV video redaction and GDPR compliance strategies.

 As with any other form of personal data, data subjects have a right to access their own data.
 If you are preparing data for disclosure arising from a data subject access request you will need to ensure that by supplying the footage you do not disclose the personal data of any other third parties.
 This requires blurring parts of the footage such as faces and licence plates.